 How To Use: Always burn more calories, than you eat to be lean forever.

 You possess the knowledge to beat the 15 most common fat loss myths.
 I wish there was an easier way, but with hard work and common sense you can accomplish all your fitness goals.
 The fitness game can be unnecessarily confusing.
 Focus on the fundamentals, be patient and you'll be successful.

 I put this valuable list together in a convenient PDF, you can have the checklist for free.
 This will help your arguments 😉

-What are some fat loss myths you’ve heard?
+What are some weight loss myths you've heard?
 Please share in the comments below.
-Maybe you can help someone avoid falling for fat loss myths.
+Maybe you can help someone avoid falling for weight loss myths.